kushalchordiya216/task1/README.md

 # Introduction
-This is a spring boot application for a simple image upload API that can accept a JPG?PNG image under 500KB and store it to AWS S3 bucket.
+This is a spring boot application for a simple image upload API that can accept a JPG/PNG image under 500KB and store it to AWS S3 bucket.
-It also stores metadata regarding the image onto and RDS database.
+It also stores metadata regarding the image onto an RDS database.

 # Requirements
 To run this code you must have the following requirements satisfied
 - Java (oracleJDK11 or open-jdk-11)
 - Gradle (version 6.6.1 or higher)
-- AWS IAM credentials set up on your local machine (inside a .aws folder on linux for eg.)
+- AWS IAM credentials set up on your local machine (inside ~/.aws folder on linux for eg.)
 - SonarQube server and SonarServer

 # Running the Code